iudexai/iudex-python/README.md

 ### FastAPI
 If you use FastAPI, we highly recommend instrumenting your app for even more detailed logging and tracing.

-Setup is the mostly the same as above, but you'll instead import `instrument_fastapi` where you define your FastAPI app (usually `main.py`).
+Setup is the mostly the same as above, but you'll instead import `instrument_fastapi` where you define your FastAPI app (usually `main.py`) at the top of your file.
 ```python
 # Add this
 from iudex import instrument_fastapi